-Title I Schools are required to hold an annual meeting and submit documentation of the required Title I Annual meeting, including a copy of the sign-in sheet and agenda in their Monitoring Notebook.
+Title I Schools are required to hold an annual meeting and submit documentation of the required Title I Annual meeting, including a copy of the sign-in sheet and agenda.
 Schools are required to hold their annual meetings by October 31st of each year.
 These meetings are separate from Open House meetings and are the responsibility of the principal to arrange meeting times and invite ALL stakeholders to the meeting in their schools.
-The Parent Involvement Coordinator is responsible for collecting the required evidence from the schools notebooks and Title I Tubs including the agenda, signins, handouts, ppts, minutes, flyers, etc. Schools also submit their method of advertising their meeting (picture of school sign, newsletter announcement, and invitation).
-Each required action matches the MYR and checklist and is reviewed by the Title I Parent Involvement Coordinator.
+The Parent and Family Engagement Coordinator is responsible for collecting the required evidence from the schools including the agenda, sign-ins, handouts, ppts, minutes, flyers, etc. Schools also submit their method of advertising their meeting (picture of school sign, newsletter announcement, and invitation).
+Each required action matches the MYR and checklist and is reviewed by the Title I Parent and Family Engagement Coordinator.
 Each principal completes the Title I Annual Meeting Assurance Form.